The GOP is Trump’s party, so ‘all Republican roads lead to Mar-a-Lago’

 Three weeks after Blanchard rented the room at Mar-a-Lago, Trump endorsed one of her opponents: Rep. Mo Brooks (R-Ala.).
 Brooks was a vocal supporter of Trump’s false claims about the 2020 election, and Trump’s failed effort to overturn it.

 This weekend’s events at Mar-a-Lago began Thursday, when the Conservative Partnership Institute — a group led by Trump’s former Chief of Staff Mark Meadows — held a dinner to open a two-day summit at the club.
-Trump’s lengthy speech followed an introduction by Florida Gov. Ron DeSantis.
+Trump’s lengthy speech followed an introduction by DeSantis.
 Trump spoke about frustration with “RINOs” — Republicans in Name Only — the southern border with Mexico and Biden’s failures there, Trump’s false claims of fraud in the 2020 election and voting law efforts, while telling donors to support CPI, a person with knowledge of the speech said.

 On Friday, Florida lobbyist Brian Ballard is hosting a lunch fundraiser for Rubio at Mar-a-Lago.
 Tickets go from $2,900 to more than $10,000, according to an invitation reviewed by The Washington Post.
 Trump endorsed Rubio on Friday morning and may attend the lunch himself, an organizer said, though the former president had not formally committed.

-On Saturday night, the Republican National Committee will bring more than 400 people to the club.
+On Saturday night, the RNC will bring more than 400 people to the club.
 The committee is holding a larger donor retreat at a nearby Four Seasons resort — but it moved this dinner to Trump’s club.
 That was a friendly but expensive gesture from party Chairwoman Ronna McDaniel, made at a time when Trump was publicly criticizing the party.

 Republican officials said that many of the donors wanted to go to the club, and that McDaniel is also meeting privately with Trump while in Florida.
 DeSantis is again expected to be onstage with Trump Saturday night, the only elected official slated to speak alongside the former president.